-A lawyer shall produce a POA personally signed by his/her client unless orally retained by the party in court.
-An advocate (member of the Finnish Bar) does not need to present a POA in the court.
+If the court so orders, a lawyer shall produce a POA personally signed by his/her client unless orally retained by the party in court.

 There are no specific requirements regarding the particulars of the arrest application but it should at least contain details of the applicant and the defendant, particulars of the vessel to be arrested, particulars of the amount of the claim with supporting documentation, a brief account of the grounds of the claim and an explanation why the arrest is considered to be necessary by the applicant.